cscott/TurtleScript/README.rst

 investigate minimal executable representations.
-The hope is that a few powerful optimizations can be employed against a tiny set of fundamental operations to create a compact and high-performance environment which is truly "turtles all the way down".
+The hope is that a few powerful optimizations can be employed against a tiny set of fundamental operations to create a compact and high-performance environment which is truly "`turtles all the way down`_".

 .. _Etoys: http://wiki.laptop.org/go/Etoys
 .. _Scratch: http://scratch.mit.edu/